Ruibo Qian

 Ruibo Qian (born 1 January 1983) is an American stage, film, and television actor and musician.
-She is best known as Penelope Wu in the Black Mirror episode "Smithereens", as Dr. Bethany in Manchester by the Sea, and as Zheng Yi Sao in the HBO Max series Our Flag Means Death.
+She is best known for her roles as Penelope Wu in the Black Mirror episode "Smithereens", as Dr. Bethany in Manchester by the Sea, and as Zheng Yi Sao in the HBO Max series Our Flag Means Death.

 Early life

 Qian was born in Shanghai and grew up in Texas.
+She obtained a BFA in acting from Boston University School of Theater Arts and an MFA also in acting from New York University.

 Career

 Qian has appeared in a number of stage, film, and television programmes since 2013.

 In 2017, Qian acted in Signature Theatre's production of The Red Letter Plays: F**king A and played the violin and guitar on stage.

 In 2023, Qian joined the cast of Our Flag Means Death in its second season.
 She plays Susan, who is revealed to be Zheng Yi Sao, a character based on the real historical figure.
 John Anderson of The Wall Street Journal praised Qian's performance, writing “Ruibo Qian right now may be the funniest woman on television”.